About this job

 How to apply

-Please note that only the general application form will be accepted, we do not accept CVs.
+Please note that ONLY the General application form will be accepted.

-The closing date for completed applications will be 5.00pm on Monday 12th January 2026.
+The closing date for completed applications is on 18th February 2026 by 5pm.

 About UNISON